wittend/UncutGem/README.md

 There are several sections detailing the parts of the build:

-- [`/science`](./science) - a folder with an explaination and references for the science behind the sensor.
+- [`/science`](./science) - a folder with an explanation and references for the science behind the sensor.
 - [`/firmware`](./firmware/) - details the firmware used in the sensor.
 - [`hardware`](./hardware/) - has two main sections
   - [`hardware/pcb`](./hardware/PCB/) - details the PCB schematics and parts